pchubinskiy/wdi-atx-3-hw/w02/d05/readme.md

 ## Bonus

-Read the first chapter in Test Driven Javascript Development **pages 3-19 in the book pages 31-47 in the pdf**
+Read the first chapter in Test Driven Javascript Development **pages 3-19** [in the book](ftp://91.193.237.1/pub/docs/linux-support/programming/JavaScript/[Pearson]%20-%20Test-Driven%20JavaScript%20Development%20-%20[Johansen].pdf) or pages 31-47 in the pdf.
-  * Click this link to get to the book ftp://91.193.237.1/pub/docs/linux-support/programming/JavaScript/[Pearson]%20-%20Test-Driven%20JavaScript%20Development%20-%20[Johansen].pdf